Scorer61/AudibleLibrary/Readme.md

 Code to retrieve list of books from personal Audible library.

-Project depends on the audible package.
+Project depends on the audible package created by mkb79.

 Current package at the time this project was created is audible 0.8.1